 Acceptable Use Agreement

-Los Angeles Leadership Primary Academy (“” or the “Charter School”) believes that providing access to technology enhances the educational experience for students.
+Los Angeles Leadership Primary Academy (“LALPA” or the “Charter School”) believes that providing access to technology enhances the educational experience for students.
 However, student use of school computers, networks, and Internet services is a privilege, not a right.
-This agreement is made effective regarding any electronic device (computer, IPad, laptop, school-issued internet device) owned by and by the student using or receiving laptop/computer, Internet access, and his/her parent(s) or legal guardian.
+This agreement is made effective regarding any electronic device (computer, IPad, laptop, school-issued internet device) owned by LALPA and by the student using or receiving laptop/computer, Internet access, and his/her parent(s) or legal guardian.
 The Student and Parent(s), in consideration of being provided with a laptop computer, software, and related materials for use while the Student is enrolled at Los Angeles Leadership Primary Academy, students must abide by the following terms and conditions:

 Security.
 Students shall not impair the security of Charter School technology resources.
 Students are expected to: